Xatha/SoCRebalancePlugin/README.md

 ## Changelog

+**1.1.0**
+* Configs introduced:
+    * MaximumPurchaseCount can now be configured.
+        * `refreshTimer` can now be configured.
+        * `costMultiplier` can now be configured.
+        * `deactivateIfRedItemDrops` and `isBeaconHackingAllowed` can now be disabled.
+        * Configs can be hot-reloaded with the console command: `SoC_reload_config`.
+This also works in multiplayer games.
+* Changed how the interaction effects work
+    * The colour of the effect on interaction is now depending on the item rarity dropped.
+* Cleaned up a lot of code.

+**1.0.2**
+Fixed missing effect and sound when interacting with the shrine.

+**1.0.1**
+Fixed some leftover code used for debugging.

 **1.0.0**

 First release of the mod.
 The more you fail, the better loot you can potentially get.
 The shrine now automatically turns off after getting a legendary.
 There's also a check that turns this mechanic off if the Shrine has been hacked Captain's hacking beacons.
 Sorry no Captain players allowed here!